db0/Dune-CCG-for-OCTGN/README.markdown

 Changelog
 ---------

+### 1.0.8

+* Minor capitalization changes in card properties to make game compatible with the recent OCTGN Betas.

 ### 1.0.7

 * Made it so that the 2nd player's placement in a 2-sided table is shifted one card's height to their side.